Here are the Cabinet members and others around Trump who have been tested - KESQ

 Secretary of Health and Human Services Alex Azar

-Azar told reporters Friday morning he was tested “out of an abundance of caution.”
+Azar told reporters Friday morning he was tested “out of an abundance of caution” and also tweeted that morning that he tested negative for the virus.

 Secretary of Transportation Elaine Chao